 Teen suicide is often due to a few different things.
 Sometimes the risk runs in families.
 Or the teen may have mental health problems or not fit into a certain culture.
 Family problems also play a role.
 Then they may have a major life event, like the loss of a valued relationship.
 That may be enough to make the teen think seriously about suicide.

-Taking antidepressants, especially when just starting them
+Taking antidepressants—especially when just starting them

 Recent death of a loved one

-Chronic physical illness
+A long term physical illness

 Anniversary of a past loss or major life event

-Being Aware of the Warning Signs
+Be Aware of the Warning Signs

 Talking about death or dying

-Experiencing a change in appetite, such as eating more or less than usual
+Eating more or less than usual

-Experiencing a change in sleeping patterns, such as sleeping more or less than usual
+Sleeping more or less than usual

 Withdrawing from people they care about